 Incentives (if applicable)

 If you’re offering any incentives, such as paying for a hotel stay during showings, assisting with moving expenses, or providing a rent discount, mention them here.
-While not mandatory, these gestures can ease the transition for your tenant and foster goodwill.
+While not mandatory, these gestures can ease the transition for your resident and foster goodwill.

 Relocation support

-If you manage other properties, you may wish to let the tenant know of any available openings, but this is completely optional and just a common courtesy you can provide to help ease the transition.
+If you manage other properties, you may wish to let the resident know of any available openings, but this is completely optional and just a common courtesy you can provide to help ease the transition.

 Thank you section